motopress/mphb-divi/readme.txt

 2. accommodations

 == Copyright ==
-MotoPress Hotel Booking & Divi Integration plugin, Copyright (C) 2019, MotoPress https://motopress.com/ MotoPress Hotel Booking & Divi Integration plugin is distributed under the terms of the GNU GPL.
+MotoPress Hotel Booking for Divi plugin, Copyright (C) 2019, MotoPress https://motopress.com/ MotoPress Hotel Booking for Divi plugin is distributed under the terms of the GNU GPL.

 == Changelog ==